The Mashaa’ir: A Journey Through Arafat, Muzdalifah, and Mina

 Key Landmarks in Mina

 To ensure the safety and smooth flow of millions of pilgrims, the Saudi government has constructed the massive, multi-level Jamarat Bridge complex.
-The original small pillars have been replaced by large, wide walls to facilitate the stoning ritual.
+Large, wide walls have replaced the original small pillars to facilitate the stoning ritual.

 During Ziyarat: You can view this impressive structure and understand the logistics involved in the Rami ritual.
 It is a humbling sight to see the scale of the operation.